Attention-deficit/hyperactivity disorder (ADHD) in children

 - Show your child lots of affection.
 Children need to hear that they're loved and appreciated.
 Focusing only on the negative aspects of your child's behavior can harm your relationship and affect self-confidence and self-esteem.
 If your child has a hard time accepting verbal signs of affection, a smile, a pat on the shoulder or a hug can show you care.
 Look for behaviors for which you can compliment your child regularly.

-- Find ways to improve self-esteem and a sense of discipline.
-Children with ADHD often do well with art projects, music or dance lessons, or martial arts classes, such as karate or tae kwon do.
-But don't force them into activities that are beyond their abilities.
+- Find ways to improve self-esteem.
+Children with ADHD often do well with art projects, music or dance lessons, or martial arts classes.
+Choose activities based on their interests and abilities.
 All children have special talents and interests that can be fostered.
 Small frequent successes help build self-esteem.

 - Use timeouts or appropriate consequences for discipline.
+Start with firm, loving discipline that rewards good behavior and discourages negative behavior.
 Timeouts should be relatively brief, but long enough for your child to regain control.
+The idea is to interrupt and defuse out-of-control behavior.
 Children can also be expected to accept the results of the choices they make.
-The idea is to interrupt and defuse out-of-control behavior.

 Children in school